Roti Kapada Aur Makaan: Plot

-Meanwhile, Champa has found a suitor, but Bharat has no money to pay for the wedding and it cannot go ahead.
-Depressed at the state of his life, Bharat soon finds salvation by helping a poor girl, Tulsi (Moushumi Chatterjee), who lives in poverty but gets by.
+Meanwhile, Champa has found a suitor, but Bharat has no money to pay for the wedding.
+Depressed at the state of his life, Bharat soon finds salvation by helping Tulsi (Moushumi Chatterjee) who lives in poverty.
 He also makes friends with Sardar Harnam Singh (Prem Nath) who comes to his rescue when he attempts to save Tulsi from a gang of hoodlums.
-He then receives an offer from a corrupt businessman named Nekiram (Madan Puri) who persuades Bharat to do his illegal activities so he and his family will come out of poverty and be wealthy, for which he accepts.
+He then receives an offer from a corrupt businessman named Nekiram (Madan Puri) who persuades Bharat to do his illegal activities so he and his family will come out of poverty, and he accepts.

-Deepak joins the Police force.
+Deepak joins the police force.
 Bharat, who is working for Nekiram, decides to inform the police about his malpractices.
-Nekiram finds out and frames Bharat and Deepak instead.
+Nekiram finds out and frames Bharat instead.
 Deepak is the police officer appointed for arresting Bharat.

-Bharat and Vijay join forces to stop Nekiram.
-During this conflict Sheetal, who has already realized her mistake, sacrifices her life.

-Bharat, Vijay, Deepak, Mohan Babu and Sardar Harnam Singh have Nekiram and his troops jailed in the end.
-Bharat sees Sheetal in Tulsi and accepts her.
+Vijay joins forces with Bharat to stop Nekiram.
+During this conflict Sheetal, who is regretting her mistake of choosing wealth over her love, sacrifices her life.
+Bharat, Vijay, Deepak, Mohan Babu and Sardar Harnam Singh get Nekiram and his troops jailed in the end.
+Bharat sees Sheetal in Tulsi and accepts her as his wife.